Yosri Derma Raju

 Yosri a/l Derma Raju (born 15 July 1982 in Negeri Sembilan) is a former Malaysian footballer.
 He is of Orang Asli heritage.

 Yosri has played for Sarawak FA in 2012 Malaysia Super League season.
 From 2013 to 2015 he played for Sime Darby F.C., and from 2016 to 2017 he played for MISC-MIFA.
 He also played for Negeri Sembilan FA, Selangor FA, Pahang FA, PDRM FA, Johor FA and UPB-MyTeam FC.
 His younger brother, Azari Dermaraju, was also a footballer, and had played with Betaria FC in the 2012 Malaysia Premier League.

 Yosri has played for the Malaysia under 23 team and also the senior team.
+Yosri once caused a sensation in 2003 when he became the first Orang Asli to receive a national squad call-up at the age of 21 when he played as Negeri Sembilan's senior defender.